 “War is the father of us all, King of all.
 Some it makes Gods, some it makes men, some it makes slaves, some free.” ~ Heraclitus.

-Heraclitus is taking a logical and realist view of mankind.
-History tells us that wars and strife between civilizations is the key pillar of progress (innovation, discovery, creativity, invention, and the pursuit of happiness).
-Without battling the old establishment, you cannot create a new world.
+Heraclitus is taking a realist view of mankind.
+History tells us that wars and strife are the key pillars of progress (innovation, discovery, creativity, invention, and the pursuit of happiness).
+Without battling the old establishment, we cannot create a new world.
 It is on the debris of the old civilization that the edifice of a new civilization is built.
 It needs a supernova, the most destructive event in the universe, to create new stars and planets.

-The people who annihilate a civilization are often the ones who lay the foundation of a new civilization.
-Not all new civilizations are better than the ones that have been annihilated—in every evolution there are some dead-ends.
+By annihilating an old civilization, we clear the space for the rise of a new civilization.
+Not all new civilizations are better than the ones that have been annihilated—in the process of constant rebirth or evolution, there are bound to be some dead-ends.